-The environment variable name used to refer to this directory depends on the platform:

-- TMP on Windows platforms.
-If TMP is not defined, or if it is set to the name of a directory that does not exist, temporary files are created in the current working directory. - TMPDIR on Red Hat Linux platforms.
-If TMPDIR is not set, a default temporary directory, usually /tmp or /var/tmp, is used.
+Use the TMP environment variable name to refer to the temporary directory.
+If TMP is not defined, or if it is set to the name of a directory that does not exist, temporary files are created in the current working directory.

-TMP and TMPDIR are typically set up by a system administrator.
-However, it is permissible for you to change them.
+TMP is typically set up by a system administrator.
+However, it is permissible for you to change it.